alexdesousa/ayesql/README.md

   `:hostname`.
 - Optional: for query composability.
 The start with `:_` e.g. `:_order_by`.

-Additionaly, any query in a file can be accessed with its name adding `:` at the front e.g `:get_hostnames`.
+Additionally, any query in a file can be accessed with its name adding `:` at the front e.g `:get_hostnames`.

 ### Mandatory Parameters